glapointe7/HousePrices/Analysis.md

 ```

-**4. Per the code book, values of MSSubClass for 1 and 2 stories must match with the YearBuilt.**
+**3. Per the code book, values of MSSubClass for 1 and 2 stories must match with the YearBuilt.**

 To verify this fact, we need to compare values of 'MSSubClass' with the 'YearBuilt' values.
 The fact is not respected if the year built is less than 1946 and values of 'MSSubClass' are 20, 60, 120 and 160.
-The case when the year built is 1946 and newer and values of 'MSSubClass' are 30 and 70 also show that the fact is not respected.
+The case when the year built is 1946 and newer, and values of 'MSSubClass' are 30 and 70 also show that the fact is not respected.

 ```
 Source: local data frame [8 x 5]